-^{ &}quot;Digital literacy" Ribble, Mike, "Nine Themes of Digital Citizenship." http://digitalcitizenship.net/Nine_Elements.html.
+\ &quot;Digital literacy" Ribble, Mike, "Nine Themes of Digital Citizenship." http://digitalcitizenship.net/Nine\Elements.html.
 Digital Citizenship.
 Web.
-9 Oct.
+17 Nov.
 2014

+Students will be expected to

-Grade 10 Grade 11 Grade 12 SCO 8: construct a range of texts for a variety of audiences and purposes (narrative, expository, persuasive, poetry/lyrics, visual/multimedia, and research) SCO 8: construct a range of increasingly complex texts for a variety of audiences and purposes (expressive, expository, expository research, visual/multimedia, and creative multi-genre collection) SCO 8: construct a range of complex texts for a variety of audiences and purposes (expressive, persuasive, persuasive research, visual/multimedia, and creative multi-genre collection)
+Grade 11 Grade 12

+SCO 8: construct a range of increasingly complex texts for a variety of audiences and purposes (expressive, expository, expository research, visual/multimedia, and creative multigenre collection) SCO 8: construct a range of complex texts for a variety of audiences and purposes (expressive, persuasive, persuasive research, visual/multimedia, and creative multi-genre collection)

-- a. study mentor texts and mimic writing styles - b. use the writing process to develop writing and other ways of representing (pre-writing, drafting, revising, editing, publishing) - c. select appropriate form, style, and content for specific audiences and purposes (expressive, expository, expository research, visual/multimedia, and creative multi-genre collection) - d. create an organized structure that supports the purpose, audience, and context of the text - e. use the six write traits to refine writing (ideas, organization, word choice, voice, sentence structure, and conventions) - f. make informed choices of language and techniques to refine imaginative writing and other ways of representing - g. use note making strategies to reconstruct increasingly complex knowledge - h. when using outside sources, use direct and indirect quotations to enhance ideas; make connections that support thesis/purpose - i. use MLA format; other citation formats may be used when students integrate curriculum from other subject areas - j.
-Creative multi-genre collection: - > identify an issue, theme, or question to develop through a variety of genres - > select appropriate genres to represent chosen issue, theme, or question - > develop the issue, theme, or question in multiple genres with attention to particular qualities unique to the genre - > articulate how the genre impacts the exploration of the issue, theme, or question - > make personal connections to each genre and explain why each was selected
+- a. study mentor texts and mimic writing styles - b. use the writing process to develop writing and other ways of representing (pre-writing, drafting, revising, editing, publishing) - c. select appropriate form, style, and content for specific audiences and purposes (expressive, persuasive, persuasive research, visual/multimedia, and creative multigenre collection) - d. create an organized structure that supports the purpose, audience, and context of the text - e. use note making strategies to reconstruct complex knowledge - f. use the six write traits to enhance writing (ideas, organization, word choice, voice, sentence structure, and conventions) - g. use literary devices to enhance imaginative writing and other ways of representing. - use literary/rhetorical devices to persuade and manipulate meaning of text

+- i. when using outside sources, use direct and indirect quotations to enhance ideas; make connections that support thesis/purpose - j. use MLA format; other citation formats may be used when students integrate curriculum from other subject areas - k. creative multi-genre collection: - ➤ identify an issue, theme, or question to develop through a variety of genre - ➤ select appropriate genres to represent chosen issue, theme, or question - develop the issue, theme, or question in multiple genres with attention to particular qualities unique to the genre - ➤ evaluate how different genres impact the exploration of the issue, theme, or question - ➤ make personal connections to each genre and explain why each was selected - make textual connections (e.g., show different interpretations of the idea) among all of the pieces in the creative multi-genre collection - critically reflect on how the textual connections work together to represent the chosen theme or question